Softpanorama

 News

-Lecture Notes Recommended Books Recommended Links Configuration inetd services Xinetd
+Lecture Notes Recommended Books Recommended Links Configuration inetd services

-From Nikolai Bezroukov's Lecture Notes (Partially based on O'Reilly Practical Unix Security book)
+This page was created from Dr. Nikolai Bezroukov's Lecture Notes (Partially based on O'Reilly Practical Unix Security book)

 TCP wrappers is a classic security tool available on most flavors of Unix including AIX, HP-UX, Linux and Solaris).
-Sadly despite being a classic tool it is extremely underutilized and widely misunderstood tool. few people know that TCP wrappers represents (for TCP-based protocols only) an lightweight alternative to firewall (which is actually a heavyweight, obtuse and CPU intensive tool).
-Some capabilities of TCP wrappers cannot be emulated using firewall.
+Sadly despite being a classic tool it is extremely underutilized and widely misunderstood tool.

 Wikipedia describes TCP wrappers in the following way: